valoran-M/Arrakis/CONTRIBUTING.md

 One simple way to contribute is to simply [open an issue](https://codeberg.org/Arrakis/arrakis/issues).
-Be sure to include Arrakis version in your issue.
+Be sure to include Arrakis version in your issue (available using `arrakis --version`).

-Stuff that are currently planned can be looked at in [`TODO.md`](./TODO.md).
+You can also contribute to [Arrakis Wiki](https://codeberg.org/Arrakis/arrakis/wiki).

 If you wish to contribute code, please keep in mind that Arrakis is distributed under the [`CeCILL 2.1 license`](./LICENSE), and that any code submitted will be